-All of these regional sources utilize high-energy (≥100 MeV) proton beams for isotope production via (p,x) reactions on stable targets.
+These facilities utilize high-energy (≥100 MeV) proton beams for isotope production via (p,x) reactions on stable targets.
 Nuclear reactions in this energy region range from pre-equilibrium direct/deep inelastic mechanisms to the formation of fully equilibrated compound nuclei.
-Furthermore, these reactions many “secondary” spallation protons and neutrons that can in turn initiate nuclear reactions providing either a useful alternative source of valuable radionuclide or a troublesome chemically-identical contaminant.
+These reactions produce many “secondary” spallation protons and neutrons that can in turn initiate nuclear reactions, providing either a useful alternative source of valuable radionuclides or a troublesome chemically-identical contaminant.
 The secondary neutron flux is particularly important since the lack of electronic stopping for neutrons makes them advantageous for radionuclide production [Voy18a].
-The energy spectrum of secondary neutrons from IPF was recently measured using spectral unfolding [Mos16] and for thick target deuteron break-up on beryllium at the LBNL 88-Inch cyclotron [Har18] via a secondary time-of-flight technique.
+The energy spectrum of secondary neutrons from IPF was recently measured using spectral unfolding [Mos16] and for thick-target deuteron break-up on beryllium at the LBNL 88-Inch cyclotron via a secondary time-of-flight technique [Har18].
 A number of therapeutic radionuclides can potentially be produced via secondary neutron-induced (n,p) reactions.
 Examples of possible targets include 32S, 47Ti, natZn (for the production of 64.67Cu), 105Pd, 149Sm, 175Lu, and 177Hf.
 In addition, the production of alpha-emitting radionuclides such as 225Ac, 223Ra, and 227Th using neutrons has yet to be explored.
-Finally, 99Mo could be produced by using spallation neutrons to induce fission in 232Th or 238U.
+Finally, 99Mo could be produced using spallation neutrons to induce fission in 232Th or 238U.

 Unfortunately, the transition between compound and pre-compound reaction mechanisms, together with the large number of open channels at these energies, makes accurate modeling of both proton- and neutron-induced reactions on both light and heavy nuclei in this energy region notoriously difficult.
-Figures 8 shows a comparison between cross sections for the production of 32S and 225Ac from (n,x) reactions on 36S and 232Th calculated with the reaction codes typically used to predict isotope production.
-This includes EMPIRE-3.2.3, CoH 3.5.1, ALICE-2017, the TENDL-2011 and TENDL-2017 libraries produced using TALYS, as well as the most recent version of the code (TALYS 1.9) [cite-talys] and the European Activation File (EAF-2010).
+Figure 8 shows a comparison between cross sections for the production of 32Si and 225Ac from (n,x) reactions on 36S and 232Th, calculated with the reaction codes typically used to model isotope production.
+This includes EMPIRE-3.2.3 [cite-empire], CoH [cite-coh] 3.5.1, ALICE-2017 [cite-alice], the TENDL-2011 and TENDL-2017 libraries produced using TALYS [cite-tendl], as well as the most recent version of the code (TALYS 1.9) [cite-talys] and the European Activation File (EAF-2010).